lainNao/local-storybook-vrt/README.md

 - Storybook is started via `npx storybook dev` (or override with env var).
 Ensure Storybook is installed in your project.
 - Captures and reg-suit working files live under `.lsvrt/`; add to `.gitignore` as needed.
 - If it doesn't work properly in specific environments (such as monorepo configurations or custom Storybook setups), please open an issue with details about the situation.
+- Add `.lsvrt` to your `.gitignore` to avoid committing captures and reg-suit work files.